 Middle school is a time of significant change in students’ lives.
-At Southfield, they are guided by a veteran faculty and support staff who recognize the value of life lessons.
+At Southfield, our students are guided by a veteran faculty and support staff who recognize the value of life lessons.
 Small group advisory meetings address current issues as well as relational topics to help students learn to live lives of excellence.

 Foreign Language (French & Spanish)

-Beginning in fifth grade, students have the option to take Spanish and ultimately can gain a high school credit in Spanish I.
+Beginning in 5th grade, students have the option to take Spanish and have the opportunity to gain high school credit in Spanish I.

-Beyond the BooksSouthfield middle school students enjoy many opportunities to lead.
-Student Council, cheerleading, organized team sports, yearbook staff, and community service allow them to become well-rounded individuals.
-The middle school students support lower and preschool students through collaborative learning experiences.
-For example, preschool hosts a lemonade stand for the middle school students which teaches social interaction, mathematics and basic life skills.
+Southfield Middle School students enjoy many opportunities to lead.
+Student Council, cheerleading, organized team sports, yearbook staff, and community service allows them to become well-rounded individuals.
+Our Middle School students support Lower and Preschool students through collaborative learning experiences.
+For example, Preschool hosts a lemonade and popcorn stand for our Middle School students which teaches social interaction, mathematics, and basic life skills.